with the Patronage of the European Parliament

 Financial innovation shapes the world…

-Antonia Carparelli, Economic Governance Advisor, European Commission representation to Italy
+Antonia Carparelli, Economic Governance Advisor, European Commission Representation in Italy

-Carlos Ignacio Montalvo Rebuelta, EMEA Insurance Risk and Regulatory Leader, Pricewaterhouse Coopers
+Carlos Ignacio de Montalvo Rebuelta, EMEA Insurance Risk and Regulatory Leader, Pricewaterhouse Coopers

-Patrizia Toia, Vice Chair of the Committee on Industry, Research and Energy, European Parliament
+Luigi Morgano, Member of the Committee on Culture and Education, European Parliament

 Pehr Wissén, Senior Advisor, Swedish House of Finance